jeturcotte/crashes/README.md

 # FAQIAM

 - How much memory did I need to use more of the original variables that I eventually did
+  - Was there a way to save the pca/fits out to file that didn't have to include quite so much of the original data?
 - Is GLM the right regression for this?
 - Why was the orignal data so inconsistent about the details of the same intersection
 - Is the month really the most impactful variable?
 - Why didn't they mention the make/model of the car involved?
+- Why can't I `v <- as.factor( v, c('a','b','c','m') )` huh?